- What data migrations are and why they occur

 - Ensure data migrates to devices with the correct requirements

-- Estimate cost savings of moving any device to the cloud
+- Estimate cost savings of moving any device to or from the cloud

 - Monitor the impact of data migrations